A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Approximation Theorem

+The cubical support and its center will play an important role in the deformation retract.

 Theorem \ref{teo: Approx Theorem} will then follow from the two items just described.
-Since the first item is proved in the mentioned appendix, it remains to prove the second one.
-We do this in what follows.
+Since the first item is proved in the appendix, it remains to prove the second one.
+To do so, we give the details of the auxiliary construction of the cubical support and its center in Section \ref{sec: Center and cubical support}, and then prove the assertions of item $(ii)$ in Section \ref{sec: proof of item (ii)}.